walnutgeek/OrangeTree/README.md

 Orange trees can have fruits and flowers at the same time.
 OrangeTree project helps to modify object tree without mutation of original input.
 API use plain objects and arrays to store data.
-As modificaion applied to the tree API has to all clone tree nodes from point of change to root of the tree to hold new changes while preserving original state immutable.
-To avoid unnecessary copies, it keeps track what nodes are already cloned in parallel tree structure.
+As modificaion applied to the tree, logic clones tree nodes from point of change to root of the tree to hold new changes while preserving original input immutable.
+To avoid unnecessary copies, it keeps track what nodes are already cloned in parallel `Shadow` tree structure.

 JSON Pointer is used to refer to particular location in object tree.
 Rather then mutate object tree, API